 - Contact your insurance company.
 If the storm damaged your home, car, or property and you have insurance, you can start the claims process by calling your insurance company.
 If you plan to claim damages related to flooding or storm damage, you should verify that you have the right kind of coverage.
 If you don’t have a copy of your insurance policy, you can ask for one.
 Ask for an electronic copy of your policy—receiving physical mail may be difficult following the flood.
 That will help you verify your coverage.
 If possible, take photos and videos of your damaged property.
 Documenting damage will help you with your insurance claim.

 - Register for assistance.
-Registering online at * (BEFORE you click on the link, read important footnote at bottom of page) is the quickest way to register for FEMA assistance.
+Registering online at is the quickest way to register for FEMA assistance.
 If you are unable to access the internet, you can also call at 1-800-621-3362.

 - Contact your mortgage servicer.
 Talk to your mortgage lender right away and tell them about your situation.
 Damage to your home does not eliminate your responsibility to pay your mortgage; however, your lender may be willing to work with you given the circumstances.
-If you don’t have your lender’s contact information, your monthly mortgage statement, or coupon book with you, you can * (BEFORE you click on the link, read important footnote at bottom of page) or call toll-free at (888) 679-6377 to find the company that services your mortgage.
+If you don’t have your lender’s contact information, your monthly mortgage statement, or coupon book with you, you can or call toll-free at (888) 679-6377 to find the company that services your mortgage.

 - Contact your credit card companies and other lenders.
-If your income is interrupted or your expenses go up, and *you don’t think you will be able to pay your credit cards (BEFORE you click on the link, read important footnote at bottom of page) or other loans, be sure to contact your lenders as soon as possible.
+If your income is interrupted or your expenses go up, and you don’t think you will be able to pay your credit cards or other loans, be sure to contact your lenders as soon as possible.
 Ask your creditor to work with you.
 Explain your situation and when you think you might be able to resume normal payments.
 It is important to make those calls before your next payments are due.

 - Contact your utility companies.
 If your home is damaged to the point you can’t live in it, ask the utility companies to suspend your service.
 This could help free up money in your budget for other expenses.